Lamyaa439/LOVEN/Technical Documentation/README.md

 | Figma | Enables real-time collaboration, rapid prototyping, and efficient design-to-development handoff | Requires internet access and may have performance limits on large files |
 | Canva | Quick and easy creation of branding assets like logos without advanced design skills | Less flexible and powerful than professional tools like Adobe Illustrator |

+## Backend Development (Python & Flask)

-### 5. Python for Rapid Development
+### 5. the chose of Python and Flask

+* Python
-Python was selected as the backend programming language due to its simplicity and readability, which enables rapid development and easier collaboration.
-This makes it highly suitable for the limited scope and timeframe of an MVP, allowing the team to efficiently implement core features.
+Python was selected as the backend language due to its readability and rapid development capabilities, which improve team productivity and simplify implementation of business logic.
+It allows faster iteration compared to alternatives such as Node.js, especially for teams prioritizing clarity and maintainability.

-### 6. Flask as a Lightweight Backend Framework
-Flask was chosen because it is a lightweight and flexible web framework that provides only the essential tools needed to build RESTful APIs.
-It avoids unnecessary complexity, making it ideal for the project scope, where a simple and maintainable backend is sufficient.
+* Flask
+Flask was chosen as the web framework due to its lightweight and flexible design.
+Unlike full-stack frameworks such as Django, Flask does not enforce strict structures, allowing the team to build a clean, modular RESTful API tailored to the system’s needs.
+While this requires more manual configuration, it avoids unnecessary complexity and provides greater control over the application architecture.

-### 7. RESTful API Design
+### 6. RESTful API Design
 The backend follows a RESTful API design to ensure clear and standardized communication between the frontend and backend.
 This approach simplifies integration with the Flutter application and supports future scalability.
 It aligns with the scope of the system by providing a structured yet flexible architecture.

-### 8. PostgreSQL for Relational Data Management
+### 7. PostgreSQL for Relational Data Management
 PostgreSQL was selected as the database because it provides strong support for relational data and ensures data integrity.
 The LOVEN system relies on structured relationships between entities such as users, artworks, and orders.
 This choice fits the scope of the application, where reliable data management is essential.

-### 9. Containerization using Docker
+### 8. Containerization using Docker
 Docker was used to containerize the application, ensuring a consistent development and execution environment across different machines.
 This eliminates issues related to dependency conflicts and environment configuration differences between team members.
 It also simplifies setup and deployment processes.
 This choice aligns with the scope of the project, as it improves development efficiency and collaboration without introducing unnecessary complexity.

-### 10. ACID Compliance for Transactions
+### 9. ACID Compliance for Transactions
 **PostgreSQL** was configured to ensure **ACID (Atomicity, Consistency, Isolation, Durability)** compliance for all database transactions.
 In a marketplace like **LOVEN**, where a single purchase involves multiple steps—such as deducting stock, creating an order record, and confirming payment—ACID properties guarantee that either all steps succeed or none do.
 This prevents data corruption and ensures that the system remains in a consistent state, which is critical for maintaining user trust and financial accuracy.

-### 11. Use of External Payment Gateway (Moyasar)
+### 10. Use of External Payment Gateway (Moyasar)
 **Moyasar** was integrated as the primary payment gateway to handle financial transactions securely.
 By offloading payment processing to a specialized provider, the system ensures compliance with **PCI DSS** standards without the need to store sensitive credit card information on the local server.
 Moyasar was specifically chosen for its robust support of local payment methods in Saudi Arabia, such as **Mada and Apple Pay**, which enhances the user experience and facilitates seamless transactions within the target market.

-### 12. Firebase Storage for Media Handling
+### 11. Firebase Storage for Media Handling
 **Firebase Storage** was utilized to manage and serve high-resolution artwork and profile images.
 Storing binary media files directly in a relational database can significantly degrade performance; therefore, Firebase provides a scalable, cloud-based solution that offloads this burden.
 This choice ensures fast image delivery through a **Global CDN**, reducing latency for users browsing the marketplace while keeping the PostgreSQL database lightweight and optimized for relational queries.

-### 13. Firebase Cloud Messaging (FCM) for Notifications
+### 12. Firebase Cloud Messaging (FCM) for Notifications
 **Firebase Cloud Messaging (FCM)** was implemented to provide real-time push notifications for order updates, shipment tracking, and artist alerts.
 Since LOVEN is a mobile-first platform, keeping users engaged through timely updates is essential.
 FCM offers a reliable, cross-platform messaging solution that ensures users receive critical information instantly, even when the application is in the background, thereby improving overall user retention and satisfaction.

-### 14. JWT for Secure Authentication
+### 13. JWT for Secure Authentication
 **JSON Web Tokens (JWT)** were adopted for secure, stateless authentication between the Flutter frontend and the Flask backend.
 JWT allows the server to verify user identity without the need to maintain session data in memory, which enhances system scalability.
 Each request is authenticated via a signed token, ensuring that sensitive actions—such as managing an artist profile or completing a purchase—are protected against unauthorized access.

-### 15. UUIDs for Resource Identification
+### 14. UUIDs for Resource Identification
 The system utilizes **UUIDs (Universally Unique Identifiers)** instead of sequential integers for identifying all primary resources (Users, Artworks, Orders).
 This approach enhances security by preventing **ID enumeration attacks**, where malicious actors could guess resource URLs by incrementing IDs.
 Additionally, UUIDs provide a future-proof foundation for database sharding or merging, ensuring that identifiers remain unique across different distributed systems.

-### 16. Modular System Architecture (Facade & Repositories)
+### 15. Modular System Architecture (Facade & Repositories)
 A **Modular Architecture**—incorporating the **Facade and Repository patterns**—was implemented to ensure a strict **Separation of Concerns**.
 The Repository layer abstracts database interactions, while the Facade layer orchestrates complex business logic.
 This modularity makes the codebase significantly easier to test, maintain, and scale.
 It also allows the team to modify specific components, such as changing a third-party service or updating database logic, with minimal impact on the rest of the system.